In this episode of 'Running In...', Ryan takes us on a running (and eating!) tour of Chicago.

 Ryan representing Chicago Run at a local fun run

 What is the best place to buy running gear in Chicago?

 My favorite, local place to buy running gear in the city is Heartbreak Hill Running Company in the neighborhood of Lincoln Park.

 In one word, the Chicago Marathon is vibrant.
 The energy that you derive as a runner traversing through 29 neighborhoods is truly something special, and a wonderful celebration of our great, diverse city.

-The shuffle, which typically occurs in mid-March, marks the unofficial "start of the racing season" for many runners here in Chicago.
+The Shamrock Shuffle, which typically occurs in mid-March, marks the unofficial "start of the racing season" for many runners here in Chicago.
 It presents an opportunity to run the streets of the Chicago loop and nearby downtown neighborhoods amidst beautiful architecture and skyscrapers in our city of broad shoulders.

 Run for the Zoo

 The Run for the Zoo is far more of a low-key race than the two above, but is a personal favorite.
 The race, which features a 5k and a 10k, occurs on a pleasant early June morning, and features two of the best areas to run in the city: Lincoln Park and the Chicago Lakefront.